Eurovision 2026 Betting Preview: Odds, Predictions, & Best Bets

 In 2025, JJ outlasted the field with his song “Wasted Love,” securing Austria’s third Eurovision title.
 Austria’s odds shortened steadily over the year, and JJ ultimately went off as the second favorite behind Sweden at +350.

 This year, the last two champions aren’t near the top of the betting board.
-Austria is priced at +2200 to repeat, while Switzerland is an even bigger longshot at +2800.
+Austria is priced at +6000 to repeat, while Switzerland isn’t far behind at +5000.

 YEAR ARTIST/SONG COUNTRY